nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 group memberships, quotas, and sharing permissions just like any other Nextcloud user.

-.. note:: The PHP LDAP module is required; this is supplied by ``php5-ldap`` on Debian/Ubuntu, and ``php-ldap`` on CentOS/Red Hat/Fedora.
-PHP 5.6+ is required in Nextcloud.
+.. note:: The PHP LDAP module is required; this is supplied by ``php-ldap`` on most distributions.

 The LDAP application supports: